losrobbos/coding-advanced-resources/README.md

 A famous tool to get started with ticketing for a small project is Trello: https://trello.com/

-Trello is really nice to quickly get started with basic ticket management terminology like Kanban.
+Trello is really nice to quickly get started with basic ticket management terminology like <b>Kanban</b>.

 In case you manage your code on GitHub you can also use GitHubs built-in "Trello" board: <b>Github Projects</b>.

-Here you can link tasks in a repository to a KANBAN board and can automate the movement of the tickets.
+Here you can link tasks in a repository to a Kanban board and can automate the movement of the tickets.

 Nice Step by Step Playlist on GitHub projects: https://www.youtube.com/watch?v=idZyqNIrt84&list=PLiO7XHcmTslc5hGrbnnmHIb0SeJLTpOEu